unahouExosite/docs/quickstarts/README.md

 # Create a Product

 In this section, you will create a connected lightbulb from the provided example templates.
-Choose an example template below based on whether you will use software-simulated devices, a SparkFun ESP8266 Thing Dev Board, or manual API commands.
+Choose an example template below based on whether you will use software-simulated devices or manual API commands.

 At the end of each quickstart, you should have either a physical or simulated device representing a connected lightbulb that is: